WantingTan/Yelp-Data-Analysis/Yelp Data Analysis/ReadMe.md

 **Steps:**

-1. The [Processed Data](Other Files) file containing the Yelp and population data is read.
+1. The <a href="Other Files">Processed Data</a> file containing the Yelp and population data is read.

 2. The city and country names are passed using argparse to the python file.